saloni-shah/X-Cell-Sum/README.md

 Welcome to the X-Cell Sum - tiny spreadsheet app!
 Live Demo: https://aqueous-sierra-25911.herokuapp.com/

-Basic app which display sum of entire column in the bottom row.
+Basic app which displays sum of entire column in the bottom row.
 It handles following things:
 - Supports positive and negative integers.
 - Ignores blank cells
 - Ignores non-numeric cells.
 A sum should still be calculated if some cells are text (like “apple”) and other cells are numbers, in the  same column.